-I graduated college in December 2015, a couple of months ago.
+I graduated from the university in December of 2015.
 I was ready.
 I thought I was ready.
-In college, I participated in clubs, held officer roles and obtained several internships.
+In university, I participated in organizations, held officer roles and obtained several internships.
 I worked hard and put myself out for great opportunities.
-I therefore believed that once the new year hit, I would have things exactly as I want.
+I, therefore believed that once the new year hit, I would have things exactly as I want.
 How could I not?
 I deserved it.

 To those graduating this month or next month, to all those who aren’t completely certain about everything in life, to myself when I have moments when I want a different life, remember this:

 We can put unnecessary pressure on ourselves.
 We don’t give ourselves credit for how far we’ve come.
 I feel fortunate to have found a job right after graduating.
 I’m passionate about media and empowering women.
 I saw a job position that pertained to that, applied and I received an offer.
 It’s what I want yet initially, I wasn’t satisfied because the work isn’t a full-time position.
 I wasn’t guaranteed sponsorship.
 I told myself I’m supposed to do better than this.
 Instead of appreciating and celebrating the fact that I’m in a company that I’m passionate about the mission of the organization, I was focused on how things weren’t perfect.